denys-olleik/accounting/readme.md

 Intuit didn't invent accounting; they've stolen it.

 Accounting existed before computers, databases, and software.
-In the past, accountants had to physically write journal entries into a paper journal.
-Now accountants have to find the right input field in whatever suite of software they use, completely sidelining the need to understand the effect on the journal.
+Transactions were recorded in physical journals using pen and paper, which forced accountants to have a better understanding of company finances due to the process of manual entry, with little room for error.
+Now, the process has been automated through software, and the journal entries are hidden away, leaving only the final report to spot errors and fraud.

 None of you can call yourselves accountants; you're just QwackBooks users.
 The truck drivers of the office.
 Your boss thinks of you as a whiny, tail-dragging █████.
-That's why he just need one of you who knows the entire system.
+That's why he needs just one of you who knows the entire system.
 Maybe you'll get lucky with an assistant, but most likely they'll cause more problems, because it'll be the boss's daughter and she doesn't give a ████.

-Companies that adopt my system are far less likely to get audited than those using QwackBooks or some half-baked ERP system thrown together by a committee in India and managed by another in San Francisco—one which still has to go through months of customization and setup before it can be used.
+Companies that adopt my system are far less likely to get audited than those using QwackBooks or some half-baked ERP system thrown together by a committee in India and managed by another in San Francisco.
+These systems often go through months of customization and setup before they can be used, and still end in failed implementations.